Continuity Properties of Value Functions in Information Structures for Zero-Sum and General Games and Stochastic Teams: Preliminaries, Literature Review and Statement of Main Results

-{\bf Single Decision-Maker/Player Problems.} For a single decision maker setup, \cite[Theorem 3.4]{YukselOptimizationofChannels}, for a fixed prior, showed that the value function is continuous under total variation convergence of information structures.
-Counterexamples also revealed that continuity is not necessarily preserved under weak or setwise convergence, but the value function is upper semicontinuous under both under mild conditions.
+For a single decision maker setup, \cite[Theorem 3.4]{YukselOptimizationofChannels}, for a fixed prior, showed that the value function is continuous under total variation convergence of information structures.
+Counterexamples (see \cite[Sections 3.1.1. and 3.2.1]{YukselOptimizationofChannels}) also revealed that continuity is not necessarily preserved under weak or setwise convergence, but the value function is upper semicontinuous under both under mild conditions.

 The case where priors also change has been studied in \cite{KYSICONPrior}, where conditions for optimality under both total variation and weak convergence were established: total variation convergence of the priors always leads to convergence \cite[Theorem 2.9]{KYSICONPrior}, but continuity under the weak convergence of priors requires a total variation continuity on the information channels \cite[Theorem 2.5]{KYSICONPrior}.

-In single player setups, a related result is due to Le Cam \cite{LeCamSufficiency}, to be discussed further below.
+In single player setups, a related result is due to Le Cam \cite{LeCamSufficiency}, to be discussed further below in some detail in the context of zero-sum games.
+We also note that a related result due to Wu and Verd\'u \cite{WuVerdu} establishes continuity of the quadratic (minimum mean-square estimation) error under weak convergence of the priors when the channel is additive, the additive noise has a finite variance and it admits a continuous and bounded density function (such as a Gaussian). \cite{AbayaWise}, \cite{GrayDavisson} study the effects of uncertainties in the input distribution in the quantizer design, which may be viewed as a decision problem. \cite{dupuis2000kernel,UgrPet2001} study the effects of variations in system models, and thus also information structures, in a general relative entropy perturbation framework in the context of minimax LQG control; we note that relative entropy is a more stringent distance measure via Pinsker's inequality \cite{csiszar1967information}.

+In this context, for completeness, it is may also be useful to note some information theoretic studies: In addition to the relationships between information structures via Blackwell's comparison of experiments and Le Cam's work on deficiencies, there is a comparison criterion for channels (and the joint map from a source and channel output after coding and decoding) developed by Shannon in \cite{ShannonComparison} and expanded upon in \cite{raginsky2011shannon}.
+This leads to a comparison criterion for information structures in single-player decision problems, based on communication-theoretic relaxations of such problems.